ArosioGiada/graphics-pipeline-cpu-gpu-benchmark/README.md

 ## Files

-- [`Interactive Theory Exploration.pdf`](./Interactive%20Theory%20Exploration.pdf) — full report with methodology, all pipeline step outputs, benchmark tables, graphs, and reflection
+- [`interactive-theory-exploration.pdf`](./interactive-theory-exploration.pdf) — full report with methodology, all pipeline step outputs, benchmark tables, graphs, and reflection

 ## Tools used